PeteHaughie/sdl2-rumble/README.md

 ## Why does this exist?

 I was working with [openFrameworks](https://www.openframeworks.cc/) and [GLFW](https://github.com/glfw/glfw/) on a project that would have benefitted from force feedback on gamepads which GLFW still doesn't offer despite it being on the roadmap for [more than a decade](https://github.com/glfw/glfw/issues/57).
-I did find an a patch for the functionality in [rumble.zig](https://github.com/machlibs/rumble/blob/main/src/rumble.zig) but had no idea how to implement this in any sort of useful manner so I decided to examine my options.
+I did find a patch for the functionality in [rumble.zig](https://github.com/machlibs/rumble/blob/main/src/rumble.zig) but had no idea how to implement this in any sort of useful manner so I decided to examine my options.
 Rather than try and put rumble back into GLFW perhaps I could bridge the gap by using a different framework and accessing it via a simple API.

 ## API